Open Innovation Contest

 The goal is to create a single point of access across the sectors to help foster enabling policies, regulation, talent development, business growth opportunities and investment in the UK — and, most importantly, to create a global finance sector that offers services that are more sustainable, more inclusive and better for everyone.
 For more information visit www.innovatefinance.com

-Gartner Report: Magic Quadrant for CRM Service Providers, Worldwide
+Gartner Report: Magic Quadrant for CRM and Customer Experience Implementation Services, Worldwide

 Source: Kana Inagaki, 2015, “Japanese know-how reveals Vatican’s treasures”, Financial Times, 11th March.